pimpbot9000/monte_carlo_tree_search/README.md

-# Connect four - The AI
+# Connect Four - The AI

 ## Motivation
 Last Christmas my sister's 9 yo daughter beat me in 4 in a Row game multiple times.